Managing Deployments

 - In the Select Stage Libraries window, click the Summary tab to review the selected stage libraries by file name.

-- To save your selections and return to the Edit Deployment window, click Ok.
+- To save your selections, click Ok.

 -

-for the changes to take effect.
+to restart all engine instances for the changes to take effect.

 Editing Engine Proxy Properties